Homogenization of high-contrast composites under differential constraints: Admissible differential constraints

 where $A^{(i,i)} = - E^{(i+1,i+1)} - E^{(i+2,i+2)}$ (the indices are computed modulo $3$) and $A^{(i,j)} = E^{(i,j)}$.
 The symbol of this operator is

 and $\mathrm{rank}\,\mathrm \bA[\omega] = 2$ for all $\omega\in \Rdmz$.

 When $\Omega\subset \R^3$ is a bounded and simply connected domain with Lipschitz boundary, we have that $\A u=0$ if and only if $u=\B w$ for a suitable potential $w$, where $\B$ is the symmetric gradient $\B w\coloneqq (\nabla w+(\nabla w)^\mathsf{t})/2$.
-As a result, Assumption \ref{stm:null-av} is satisfied.
-Additionally, as a corollary of a recent result by {\sc F. Cagnetti \& al.} \cite[Theorem 1.1]{chambolle.perugini}, every such $\Omega$ is a $\mathrm{ curl\,curl}$-extension domain. \end{example}
+As a corollary of a recent result by {\sc F. Cagnetti \& al.} \cite[Theorem 1.1]{chambolle.perugini}, every such $\Omega$ is a $\mathrm{ curl\,curl}$-extension domain, whence Assumption \ref{stm:null-av} is satisfied. {\RRR Classical Korn's inequality grants also that Assumption \ref{stm:exist-ext} holds.} \end{example}

 \begin{example}[Divergence] Let us choose $\A=\div$, $\div$ being the standard divergence operator on $\Rd$.
 Then, $N=d$, $M=1$, and

 where, for $i=1,\dots,d$, $e_i$ is the $i$-th element of the canonical basis of $\Rd$ and $e_i^{\mathsf t}$ is its transpose.
 The symbol of $\div$ is